eXascaleInfolab/seer/README.md

 sh setup/init_seer.sh
 sh setup/migrate_query_data.sh
 ```
-- After setting up the tool, you can access it by opening http://localhost:12007 in your browser.
+- You can access it by opening http://localhost:12007 in your browser.
 If the tool does not launch, please review the docker installation